Master of Public Health and Master of Science in Nursing (MPH/MSN)

 McLeod, Christopher (occupational heath and the social epidemiology of the working life course.)

-Mitton, Craig (Health Policies, Health care resource allocation)
+Mitton, Craig (Health care administration; Health sciences; Public and population health; Health Policies; Health care resource allocation)

 Naus, Monika (Communicable disease outbreak, control, vaccine, immunization, tuberculosis)